The3gs/plot-electricity/README.md

 ## Wasm

-The template I used had wasm support, and I have left htat in so far, but it is broken because of the file picker.
+The template I used had wasm support, and I have left that in so far, but it is broken because of the file picker.

 I don't know enough to fix this, and you need to read the file, so no web version for now.
 Maybe later.